confluentinc/kafka-rest/docs/api.rst

    :param string group_name: The name of the consumer group
    :param string instance: The ID of the consumer instance

    :query timeout: The number of milliseconds for the underlying client library poll(timeout) request to fetch the records.
 Default is undefined.
-This parameter is used only if it's smaller than `consumer.request.timeout.ms` defined during consumer instance creation.
-If you didn't define any during consumer instance creation - it is ignored.
+This parameter is used only if it's smaller than the `consumer.timeout.ms` that is defined either during consumer instance creation or in the proxy's config file.

    :query max_bytes: The maximum number of bytes of unencoded keys and values that should be
                      included in the response.
 This provides approximate control over the size of